jordanbolling/Basic-Resource-Allocation-Project/README.md

 Conclusion

-Both the Hungarian and the LP model have produced the same result that assigning Karen to mow, John to paint and Terri to wash and minimize the total cost to $27.
+Both the Hungarian and the LP model have produced the same result that assigning Karen to mow, John to paint and Terri to wash and minimise the total cost to $27.
 It can be said the Hungarian is ideal for this kind of assignment problem because it usually finds an optimal solution for simple issues like Klyne’s and is faster than complex LP models (‘Stack Exchange’,2022).
 However, if a situation was to become larger and have many more constraints, a LP model would be more accurate.
 Spreadsheet models are also more flexible as it is a program and therefore, it is only necessary to input new values to change the outcome completely.
 Additionally, it is not too difficult to add and alter constraints or the program (‘Stack Exchange’,2022).
 With this information, it is recommended that both approaches should be used they have many differences and therefore complement each other in tackling any assignment problems in the future.